Javacord/Website/docs/wiki/getting-started/writing-your-first-bot.md

 # Writing your first bot

-After you have sucessfully added Javacord as a dependency, created a bot user, and got its token, you are now ready to create your first simple bot! :tada:
+After you have successfully added Javacord as a dependency, created a bot user, and got its token, you are now ready to create your first simple bot! :tada:

 ## :key: Log the bot in